Jaleel McLaughlin: Professional career

+Denver Broncos

 Despite his college performance, McLaughlin went unselected in the 2023 NFL draft.
 Afterwards, he was signed by the Denver Broncos as an undrafted free agent.
 After a standout preseason, he made the team's final roster.
 He scored his first career touchdown on a five-yard rush against the Washington Commanders in week 2.
 In week 4, he ran for 72 yards, averaging 10.3 yards-per-carry, and caught all three targets for 32 yards and a touchdown, being given the game ball afterwards.
 As a rookie, he appeared in all 17 games and made three starts.
 He finished the 2023 season with 76 carries for 410 rushing yards and one rushing touchdown to go with 31 receptions for 160 receiving yards and two receiving touchdowns.

+Despite being a restricted free agent, the Broncos decided not to tender McLaughlin during the 2026 offseason.
+However, they later re-signed him to a one-year, $1.145 million contract on March 13, 2026.
+On August 30, McLaughlin was waived as a part of final roster cuts.

+Cleveland Browns

+On September 1, 2026, McLaughlin signed with the Cleveland Browns' practice squad.
+On September 15, he was signed to the active roster after running back Dylan Sampson was placed on injured reserve.